• Skip to primary navigation

 • Cream brings the dough together and adds richness.
 Chilled full-fat coconut milk will work for a dairy-free option.

 • Strawberries combined with the sweetener of your choice (sugar, honey, maple syrup, etc.) form a juicy melange.
 Use any ripe fruit you like: other berries, peaches, nectarines, apricots, or plums are all lovely choices.
-Or try my strawberry rhubarb chia jam for a twist.
+Or try my strawberry rhubarb chia jam for a tasty twist.

 ingredients for shortcake biscuits arranged on a light blue-gray surface